Injuries affecting children’s shoulders can occur for various reasons.

 Flexible flatfoot is common in children.
 If you notice when your child stands the arch of his or her foot disappears, he or she may have flexible flatfoot.

 Vertical talus or congenital talus is diagnosed at birth.
 It is a rare deformity that babies are born with that affects the development of their foot’s arch.

-Elyse Heiser rebounds from patellar dislocation after receiving care from Dr. Kosmas Kayes at OrthoIndy.
+Elyse Heiser rebounds from sports injury after care from Dr. Kosmas Kayes at OrthoIndy.
 She is now able to swim at a competitive level and got normal back.

 After being diagnosed with scoliosis at 10 years old, patient has scoliosis surgery and writes a book to inspire other adolescents with scoliosis read to stay confident and work hard through their treatment and recovery process.

 Sometimes when a child walks or runs, the feet turn inward instead of pointing straight ahead.
 This is commonly referred to as intoeing or being “pigeon-toed.”

 When an infant’s foot is turned inward, usually so severely that the bottom of their foot faces sideways or upward, it is often referred to as clubfoot.

 After Nora’s parents began worrying when she didn’t start walking they brought her to OrthoIndy where she was diagnosed with hip dysplasia and would need surgery.